Thank you for reading our post, please rate this article at the end.

 Alison is a big educational platform that offers free learning and skills training.
 If you’re interested in self-defense, Alison has free online courses that cover everything you need to know to defend yourself effectively and safely.

-Their courses teach techniques for both armed and unarmed defense.
-And guide you on when it’s appropriate to use self-defense.
+Their courses teach techniques for both armed and unarmed defense and guide students on when using self-defense is appropriate.

 It covers both armed and unarmed defense methods, focusing on recognizing situations where self-defense is acceptable.
 The course accommodates learners of all levels, from beginners to advanced practitioners.

-By completing this course, individuals can gain a sense of security and learn how to protect themselves and others effectively.
+Completing this course can help individuals gain a sense of security and learn how to protect themselves and others effectively.

-Alison provides effective strategies and simple defensive techniques that can help you counter common attacks.
-That means you’ll learn how to escape a chokehold while launching a counterattack and how to defend yourself and take control of the situation.
+Alison provides practical strategies and simple defensive techniques that can help you counter common attacks.
+That means you’ll learn how to escape a chokehold while launching a counterattack, as well as how to defend yourself and regain control of the situation.

 2. Udemy’s Self-Defence Essentials